DeckofAdventures/TheGame/docs/src/1_Mechanics/01_PlayerGuide_Full.md

   the benefit of additional speed.
 They have Lower Hand when using any Power.
 A creature can end the Grappled condition by making a successful Contested Brute or Finesse Check against target's Brute.

-  14. **Dead** If a Knocked Out Dealer is attacked further, they begin an Epic Event.
-On failing the Epic Event, the Dealer is dead in the game world.
-They live on in the Player's memory and the other characters of the world.
-Players are encouraged to create a new Dealer and work with their GM to introduce that character in a future session.
-Some GMs may decide that Player Character *Death* is not part of their story.

 ### Health and Armor